Four years on, what should Britain do to expedite a Ukrainian victory?

 Adjunct Fellow, Council on Geostrategy, and Senior Lecturer, School of International Relations, University of St. Andrews

-So many changes have overtaken the world in the past four years that we must force ourselves to remember the destabilising nature of Vladimir Putin’s aggression.
-Knowing what is at stake in Ukraine should buttress our commitment to it.
+So many changes have overtaken the world in the past four years that the UK must force itself to remember the destabilising nature of Putin’s aggression.
+Knowing what is at stake in Ukraine should buttress Britain’s commitment to it.

-What the UK should immediately do is board and seize ‘shadow fleet’ tankers transiting the North Sea and English Channel to export Putin’s oil and gas overseas.
-It is a national disgrace that we have not stopped and boarded a single ‘shadow fleet’ vessel while the French have boarded two, Sweden boarded one, Finland boarded one, and the Germans forced one to turn around.
-Russia’s warmaking depends on its oil and gas exports, which we have tolerated due to our lack of imagination.
+What the UK should immediately do is board and seize shadow fleet tankers transiting the North Sea and English Channel to export Russia’s oil and gas overseas.
+It is a national disgrace that Britain has not stopped and boarded a single shadow fleet vessel while France has boarded two, Sweden and Finland have boarded one each, and Germany has forced one to turn around.
+Russia’s warmaking depends on its oil and gas exports, which Britain has tolerated due to its lack of imagination.

-We should also work alongside European allies to extend anti-drone and anti-missile defences over western Ukraine.
-US and British fighter jets shot down Iranian drones and missiles bound for Israel, proving that manned aircraft can efficiently protect civilians from drone and cruise missile attacks.
 Are Ukrainians less deserving of protection than Israelis?
-Does Britain have fewer of a commitment to Ukraine’s security than Israel’s?
-If the answer to either of these questions is no, then we league together with close European allies, deploy fighter jets to Polish and Romanian airfields, and from there declare an air protection zone extending over western Ukraine.
-The fate of the Russo-Ukrainian War is still up for grabs, and Ukraine’s security is indissociable from our own.
+Does the UK have less of a commitment to Ukraine’s security than Israel’s?
+If the answer to either of these questions is no, then Britain should league together with close European allies, deploy fighter jets to Polish and Romanian airfields, and from there declare an air protection zone extending over western Ukraine.

 If you enjoyed this Big Ask, please subscribe or pledge your support!